JangSeongwon/MURM/README.md

     weight decay = 0
     latent_loss_weight = 0.25
     batch = 128

+3. Use latent space specification method for goal sampling active camera goals
+      - Only have to condition one goal to end
+      - If global as well -> difficult to converge?
+      - Reward Turning on and off version as solution

-3. Need to think of active-disadv task
+4. Need to think of active-disadv task

 --------------------------